 - Blend the cashews into a smooth paste, first with a little milk, then mix in the rest of the milk.

-- Heat the remaining olive oil in a skillet, add garlic and saute for a minute.
+- Heat the remaining olive oil in a skillet, add garlic and saute on medium heat for a couple of minutes.

 - Add spinach and saute until it wilts.